domschrei/mallob/README.md

 ```
 RDMAV_FORK_SAFE=1 PATH=build/:$PATH nohup mpirun <mpi-options> ./mallob <options> 2>&1 > OUT &
 ```
 where `OUT` is a text file to create for Mallob's output.
-(If you do not want such a file, use the "quiet" option, `-q=1`, instead.)
+(If you do not want such a file, use the "quiet" option `-q` instead.)
 If running in the background, do not forget to `kill` Mallob (i.e., SIGTERM the `mpirun` process) after you are done.
 Alternatively you can specify the number of jobs to process (with `-J=<num-jobs>`) and/or the time to pass (with `-T=<timelim-secs>`) before Mallob should terminate on its own.